Toward Robust Autotuning of Noisy Quantum Dot Devices: Results

-When looking at the various types of noise individually, our analysis reveals that $1/f$ noise, white noise, and sensor jumps most significantly improve the model performance, with $71.1(5.6)\,\%$, $70.9(6.5)\,\%$, and $75.3(6.9)\,\%$ accuracy, respectively.
-Coulomb peaks and dot jumps turn out to be unhelpful on their own.
-The latter seems to affect the performance negatively.
-Combining all types of noise results in a significant improvement in both the performance and variation of the result, with an accuracy of $92.5(7)\,\%$.
+When looking at the various types of noise individually, our analysis reveals that $1/f$ noise (box plot D in Fig.~\ref{fig:samplesim_boxplot}(b)), white noise (box plot E), and sensor jumps (box plot F) most significantly improve the models' performance, with $66.4(7.8)\,\%$, $66.6(8.7)\,\%$, and $70.4(8.7))\,\%$ accuracy, respectively.
+Dot jumps (box plot B) and Coulomb peaks (box plot C) turn out to be unhelpful on their own.
+The former seems to affect the performance negatively.
+Combining all types of noise results in a significant improvement in both the performance and variance of the resulting models, with an accuracy of $91.6(8)\,\%$ (box plot G in Fig.~\ref{fig:samplesim_boxplot}(b)).
 For comparison, in the context of simulated transport data, previous work found that only the sensor jumps, $1/f$, and white noise improved classifier performance, though the observed improvements were not significant~\cite{darulova2020evaluation}.
-We note that, when combining the noises, we use a varied SNR (by varying sensor jumps, $1/f$, and white noise together).
+We note that, when combining these noises, we use a varied SNR (by varying sensor jumps, $1/f$, and white noise together).
 This uniformly tunes the SNR between simulated images as a replacement for the explicit Coulomb peak.
 Effectively, this results in a varying visibility of charge transition lines but with more uniformity.

-Finally, since the model architecture we use was optimized for a noiseless dataset, we re-optimize the CNN architecture using the noisy simulated dataset.
-This allows us to find a model that is structurally best suited to that type of data and thus further improve the performance.
-With these changes, we find an increase in the classification accuracy by about $2.5\,\%$ to $95.1(7)\,\%$, box plot G$_{\mathrm{opt}}$ in Fig.~\ref{fig:samplesim_boxplot}(b).
-We also test preprocessing of the data to remove extreme values for completeness and find no significant difference at $94.8(1.0)\,\%$ accuracy.
+Finally, since the models' architecture we use is optimized for a noiseless dataset, we reoptimize the CNN architecture using the noisy simulated dataset.
+This allows us to find a model that is structurally best suited to that type of data and thus further improves the performance.
+With these changes, we find an increase in the classification accuracy by about $3.4\,\%$ to $95.0(9)\,\%$ (box plot G$_{\mathrm{opt}}$ in Fig.~\ref{fig:samplesim_boxplot}(b)).
+We also test preprocessing of the data to remove extreme values for completeness and find no significant difference at $95.8(1.2)\,\%$ accuracy.
+Additional information about the datasets and model architectures used in Fig.~\ref{fig:samplesim_boxplot}(b) are provided in Table~\ref{tab:datasetarchitecture} in Appendix~\ref{si:ml}.
 Comparing box plots A$_{\mathrm{proc}}$ and G$_{\mathrm{opt}}$ shows the high level of improvement in QD state classification we are able to achieve by adding noise to the simulated training set and optimizing the model.